RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-COURSE.md

 # ASSESSMENTS

-## I was never asked these questions!
+## I was never asked these questions

 This is correct and one of the objectives of the course’ assessments.
 This is an advanced, Master-level, course and hence we assess at the highest level of the [Bloom Hierarchy](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) (_evaluate, create_) so as to achieve higher-order levels of learning for applying and creating new solutions.

 At this level, one important skill---a very important one---is to be able to handle new problems and challenges with the knowledge & problem-solving strategies you gathered earlier and to demonstrate autonomy and self-driven process.
-It is not enough to *just* solve questions that you have seen before.
+It is not enough to _just_ solve questions that you have seen before.
 In particular, if you want to excel, you must be able to welcome & handle novel challenges.

 ## Can I ask questions on an assignment/assessment in the forum?